 Vegan rhubarb cobbler is on the menu because the rhubarb is ripening!
-When the spring comes, and the rhubarb grows, it’s a great time of year because the snails have not had a chance to infiltrate.
+When the spring comes, and the rhubarb grows, it’s a great time of year because the snails have not yet had a chance to infiltrate.

 Another friend took some to market one year.
 And still, another pickles it and gives us a jar annually.
 Pickled rhubarb is just one of the many ways we enjoy it.
 Other ways include sauces, jams, jellies, cobblers, pies, tarts, cakes, compote, and – believe it or not – raw!